lars-sh/parent/README.md

 `parent-pom.create-dependabot-yml` handles if the projects `.github/dependabot.yml` file should be generated.
 Set to `false` if the file should not be created or overwritten.
 Default value is `true`.

+`parent-pom.create-github-release-yml` handles if the projects `.github/workflows/release.yml` file should be generated.
+Set to `true` if the file should be created or overwritten.
+Default value is `false`.

 `parent-pom.create-github-workflow-yml` handles if the projects `.github/workflows/push-and-pull_request.yml` file should be generated.
 Set to `false` if the file should not be created or overwritten.
 Default value is `true`.

 `parent-pom.create-gitignore` handles if the projects `.gitignore` file should be generated.
 Set to "false" if the file should not be created or overwritten.
 Default value is `true`.